 Unsurprisingly, global markets and investment banking positions top the list.
 Associates working in M&A, capital markets and trading in Singapore can potentially take home about S$190k in annual base pay.
 This figure pales in comparison to the equivalent salary in Hong Kong (S$244k/HK$1,380k), however, where junior bankers work on far larger North Asian deals.

 Relationship managers in private banking still earn significantly less (S$140k) than their counterparts in investment banking, despite an abundance of IBD candidates and a shortage of talent in Singapore wealth management.
-As private banks in Singapore – most notably HSBC and UBS – continue to increase their headcounts, however, the average pay rise for RMs moving between banks in Singapore is now about 20% to 25%, according to headhunters.
+As private banks in Singapore – such as HSBC and Morgan Stanley – continue to increase their headcounts, however, the average pay rise for RMs is on the up, despite Covid-19, according to headhunters.

 The appearance of anti-money laundering toward the top of our table is not as remarkable as it may seem.
-Singapore has witnessed a number of senior AML and financial crime job moves over the past few months, and demand for staff remains strong at all levels.
+Singapore has witnessed a number of senior AML and financial crime job moves over the past two years, and demand for staff remains strong at all levels.
 Banks in Singapore are stepping up their efforts to detect money-laundering activities in the wake of the 1MDB scandal.

 Meanwhile, it’s now even possible to make S$132k a year as a high-performing associate in internal audit as banks struggle to fill vacancies and resort to retraining staff from other functions to become auditors.